 Brightwheel has worked hard to shorten this time for our schools, so you can get the funds quickly from your families.
 Similar services out there offer a 3-5 business day window for payments to deposit, and only shorten that if you're willing to pay a large fee.

 When a payment has been approved, you will notice that the student’s account balance will be reduced by that payment and the statement may be marked paid, but the funds have not been deposited in your account.
-A Deposit Details report will be coming soon to provide greater insight to this information.
+See the Deposits report for greater insight to this information.

 It's very rare, but occasionally a parent's payment fails after brightwheel has already made that deposit into the program’s account.
 When this happens, brightwheel will need to deduct that payment back from your deposit account to reconcile those funds.
 Details about this deduction can be found in your Deposit Details Report.